Requirements for Divorce in Jacksonville, FL

 Before taking steps to initiate the divorce process in Florida, it is important to determine whether or not you would be able to meet the residency requirements.
 While this does not mean that you must file for divorce in the state where you were married, Florida's dissolution of marriage laws require at least one spouse to have lived in the state for a minimum of six months prior to their divorce—which would also apply to members of the military who are stationed in Florida.

 If this requirement is not met, the court would not have jurisdiction to oversee the case, thus resulting in the dismissal of your petition.
-For this reason, it is highly recommended that you discuss an appropriate course of action with the Jacksonville divorce lawyers at Charles E. Willmott, P.A. before moving forward with your case.
+For this reason, it is highly recommended that you discuss an appropriate course of action with the lawyers at Charles E. Willmott, P.A. before moving forward with your case.

 Establishing Legal Grounds for the Dissolution of Your Marriage

 - According to Florida Statute § 61.052, a couple cannot legally file for divorce unless they are able to show that:

 - 1) the marriage is irretrievably broken or